 And European countries, on the other hand, have been much more active with green initiatives during the pandemic to keep their economies rolling or to jumpstart their economies again.
 So we decided to shift our focus to cities in Germany and have been quite successful with that, and I expect we can start sales in the US later this year.

-That’s a really good question, and I had to go through the last two and a half years.
+— That’s a really good question, and I had to go through the last two and a half years.
 The most inspiring for me to move on is the feedback from customers, friends, and potential customers that we receive.

 And the best example of that: just before the pandemic in January 2020, we were invited by one of our partners to present the prototype of our modernized version solitary at a trade show in Germany.
 This was truly inspiring because the trade show was called Perimeter Protection to protect your property, your residential property, up to nuclear power plants, so it was all about perimeters.
 We went there in a gorilla marketing style: we were not unannounced that there was a bicycle parking system there at the trade show.